Christmas Tree Disposal Options

 - After Jan.
 29, 2016, contact your hauler for options, or take the tree to a landfill or transfer station for disposal.

 Reduce, reuse and recycle are three important steps anyone can take to minimize waste and protect our environment.
 View a list of recyclable materials.

 The City of Plymouth provides every-other-week curbside recycling service to single family through eight-plex residential homes.

 Are you moving to or from Plymouth?
 Click here for information about stopping or starting service and more.
 Start/stop utility service or call 763-509-5333.

-A drop off recycling center is available for all Plymouth residents and businesses.
+A Recycling Drop Off Center is available for all Plymouth residents and businesses.

 Plymouth residents can recycle used motor oil at the used oil drop-off site located at the Maintenance Facility, 14900 23rd Ave.
 N.

 Garbage collection is provided by licensed haulers.
 Residents may choose a garbage hauler from the list.
-For more information on how to dispose, repair, reuse or recycle items or waste, go to the Plymouth Recyclopedia or to the Hennepin County Green Disposal Guide.
+For more information on how to dispose, repair, reuse or recycle items or waste, see the Plymouth Recyclopedia or the Hennepin County Green Disposal Guide.

 All apartment and multi-unit building owners and managers are required to provide a recycling collection program for tenants.
 Talk to your hauler about recycling collection.

 Businesses may choose from licensed haulers for recycling and garbage hauling.